sjboeing/thermo_model/README.md

 Inspired by George Bryan's work on this, but including entrainment and precipitation.
 For precipitation, a fall-out 'length-scale' is used for simplicity (as there is no prognostic-vertical velocity).

 When entrainment is set proportional to  1/z, the entrainment constant chosen is typical for 1000m height.
+Entrainment only occurs one condensation takes place, and only above 200m for model stability.

 Other options:
 - MSE correction for the buoyancy production term in the prognostic equation for MSE